pynbody/pynbody/docs/installation.rst

  built for 10.3.
 If python spits out a menacing error complaining about an architecture mismatch, make sure you installed the dmg for the correct OS version.

-Option (c): python that came with your Mac
-""""""""""""""""""""""""""""""""""""""""""

-This is in general not the preferred python solution.

-.. note:: As of December 2011, the scipy superpack no longer appears to be maintained.* Therefore should you wish to use the framework python that ships with your mac, you'll need to manually compile `scipy` and `matplotlib`, and possibly an updated version of `numpy`.
-This can be painful, so we advise option (a) or option (b).

 .. _install-pynbody: